From Gatekeepers to Service Providers: Reimagining DevOps Relationship with Developers

 Understanding the Role of DevOps as Service Providers

 Most service providers usually provide their services within well-defined scopes.
-Developers develop, analysts analyze, QA verify and so on.
+Developers develop, analysts analyze, QA verify, and so on.
 It’s true that these can also have their own internal customers like team members that require assistance.
-However, in such cases the service or assistance are still within the scope and on a relatively small scale.
+However, in such cases, the service or assistance is still within the scope and on a relatively small scale.

 DevOps usually come into the job with a different mindset.
 A DevOps engineer probably sees themselves responsible for the development and maintenance of mainly the following: